TBF-RnD/alpha/books/1/Morse.md

 Also z-ordering saves space.
 - Ordering by frequency, statically
-The first mode would be to statically order the references according to their averageg occurence.
+The first mode would be to statically order the references according to their average occurence.
 This would mean that the user would quickly learn  the top 8 or so which more  or less would account for 80% of the letters,  quite quickly.
 So there is a 20% chance that he has to do a lookup.
 - Color by probability
 Whereas still maintaing a static ordering, it is still possible to change the size and color of the more frequent letters.
 - Ordering by frequency, dynamically